salemigroup/gds2_geant4/README.md

 ## Important notes
 * Your GDS file is assumed to have die trenches, or only be a single chip.
 * Complicated features, such as logos and debug/test features, might not turn out correct.
-It it important you manually verify each feature in Steps 2 and 3 above.
+It is important you manually verify each feature in Steps 2 and 3 above.
 * If you have a ground plane with lots of flux trapping holes, it might take several minutes to compile your project.
 * Objects are created using G4ExtrudedSolid of a 2D polygon.
 This minimizes artificial surfaces which should speed up performance.
 * Currently, only NIST materials can be specified e.g., "G4_Si".
 Custom materials must be manually written in your project.